wobo-gavin/repo0312/docs/faq.rst

 Another important aspect of /* Replaced /* Replaced /* Replaced Guzzle */ */ */ is that it's really
 :doc:`easy to test /* Replaced /* Replaced /* Replaced client */ */ */s <testing>`.
-You can mock HTTP responses and when testing an adapter implementation, /* Replaced /* Replaced /* Replaced Guzzle */ */ */ provides a mock node.js web server.
+You can mock HTTP responses and when testing an handler implementation, /* Replaced /* Replaced /* Replaced Guzzle */ */ */ provides a mock node.js web server.

 **Ecosystem**